miguel93041/electricURL-urlshortener/README.md

 - **Responses:**
     - `200 OK`: The CSV file was successfully processed, and the response contains the shortened URLs and its QR codes URLs if requested.
     - `400 Bad Request`: The CSV does not meet the required format or is empty.
-    - `413 Payload Too Large`: The uploaded CSV file is too large.
-    - `415 Unsupported Media Type`: The uploaded file is not a CSV file.
     - `500 Internal Server Error`: Unexpected server error.

 ## Repositories